MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_deploying_arm_templates.md

 1. Sed diam risus, convallis quis condimentum at, egestas malesuada libero.

-### Exercise 0:
+### Exercise 1: Create a virtual network.

-#### Task 0:
+#### Task 1: Use the Azure portal to create a virtual network

-1. Quisque dictum convallis metus, vitae vestibulum turpis dapibus non.
+1. In this task, you will create a virtual network.

-    1. Suspendisse commodo tempor convallis.
+    1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.

     1. Nunc eget quam facilisis, imperdiet felis ut, blandit nibh.